berkes/slugaas/README.md

 This avoids human-generated slugs being reused.
 And it avoids race-conditions where between searching & registering another service registered your slug.

-Once registered, this slug will no longer show up in suggestions.

 Checking for registrations should be fast enough to be used client-side.
 E.g. a textbox that shows a validation checkmark when someone stops typing.
 It is not a type-ahead search, as it will only return slugs with an exact match.